ankane/disco/README.md

 Daru::DataFrame.from_csv("ratings.csv")
 ```

-## Performance
+## Performance [master]

-If you have a large number of users or items, you can use an approximate nearest neighbors library to improve the performance of certain methods.
+If you have a large number of users or items, you can use an approximate nearest neighbors library like [Faiss](https://github.com/ankane/faiss) to improve the performance of certain methods.

-### User-Based Recommendations [master, experimental]

-Add [Faiss](https://github.com/ankane/faiss) to your application’s Gemfile:
+Add this line to your application’s Gemfile:

 ```ruby
 gem 'faiss'